 c) Herpes virus

 d) Influenza B virus

-Explanation: Acycloguanosine is a nucleoside analog which is active against the herpes virus in animals.
+Explanation: Acycloguanosine is a nucleoside analog that is active against the herpes virus in animals.
 Its mode of action appears to be that of inhibition of nucleotide utilization.

-10. Which of the following has its antiviral action attributed to interference of protein synthesis?
+10. Which of the following has its antiviral action attributed to the interference of protein synthesis?

 Explanation: The antiviral action of interferons is attributed to interference of protein synthesis.
 Interferons is among the most promising chemotherapeutic agents for treating viral diseases.

 11. Amantadine is very effective against influenza A virus.